Engineering ProductivityLast Updated Jun 21, 20245 min read

-In this series, we go into depth on some common recommendations that our solutions engineers make during one-on-one config reviews with enterprise-level customers.
-Today, we are focused on Docker layer caching (DLC), a powerful technique for saving Docker layers between jobs and speeding up your workflows.
+In this series, we’re sharing some of the top recommendations that our solutions engineers make during one-on-one config reviews with customers.
+In this article, our focus is on Docker layer caching (DLC), a powerful technique for saving Docker layers between jobs and speeding up your workflows.

-Only available until recently on the Performance and Scale plans, DLC is now included on the new CircleCI Free plan as well as on installations of CircleCI server.
-In this post, we’ll talk about what Docker layer caching is, why it matters, and how you can add it to your pipelines.
+In this post, we’ll explain what Docker layer caching is, why it matters, and how you can add a Docker build cache to your pipelines.

 What is Docker layer caching?